MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 All created input and output variables are available in the appropriate section of the variables pane.

 You can use this pane to rename, update, delete, find the usages, pin and filter each input/output variable.
-Filtering allows to select whether the filtering applies to pinned variables or not.
+Filtering allows you to select whether to apply it to the pinned variables or not.

 ![Screenshot of the variables pane's section that displays input and output variables.](media\input-output-variables\variables-pane-input-output-variables.png)